KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 ### **Product roadmap**
 Following the Agile principles, I have created the *User Stories*, which helped me to map out the work required to develop this application.
 In order to easily manage the workflow, I have used the <a href="https://jira.atlassian.com/" target="_blank">Jira software</a>.

+Please, see the board of my project in Jira, including User Stories, automation with GIT branches and commits, pointed out errors and fixes, comments, images and many more: <a href="https://emporiumofthoughts.atlassian.net/jira/software/projects/PCG/boards/2">click here</a>

 Each User Story has assigned a *Story Points*.
 I have used the Fibonacci scale (1,2,3,5,8) to represent complexity and estimated amount of effort/time it takes to complete the task (story).
 The higher the number, the more involvement the task requires.